codexgegas/My_vault/Blockchain-101/Tokenizations.md

-Etherum promises something more than just few thousand applications,this blockchain provides sets of interctions to create digital assets of everything from Physical assets to ideas.
+[Ethereum](#Ethereum) promises something more than just few thousand applications, this blockchain provides sets of interconnections to create digital assets of everything from Physical assets to ideas.
 This is called [Tokenization].

 --------------------------------------------------